kardolus/chatgpt-cli/README.md

 * **Advanced configuration options**: The CLI supports a layered configuration system where settings can be specified through default values, a `config.yaml` file, and environment variables.
 For quick adjustments, various `--set-<value>` flags are provided.
 To verify your current settings, use the `--config` or `-c` flag.
-* **Availability Note**: This CLI supports both gpt-4 and gpt-3.5-turbo models.
+* **Availability Note**: This CLI supports gpt-4, gpt-3.5-turbo, and Perplexity’s models (e.g.,
+  llama-3.1-sonar-small-128k-online).
 However, the specific ChatGPT model used on chat.openai.com may not be available via the OpenAI API.

 ## Installation